 drunk eat refuel.

 Hand + Foot // There’s no shortage of restaurant options along Corning’s Market Street, but Hand + Foot is one of the town’s most popular spots.
-Owned and run by a young local couple, Dan and Laurie, Hand + Foot’s message is all about community, from the long communal tables to the locally brewed beers.
+Owned and run by a young local couple, Dan and Laurie, Hand + Foot’s message is all about community.
+This is obvious in every detail, from the long communal tables to the locally brewed beers.

-Because there’s simply not enough room in a few paragraphs to express how much we fell in love with Hand + Foot, I’ll save it for another post at another time.
+Because there’s simply not enough room to express how much we fell in love with Hand + Foot, I’ll save it for another time.
 But know this: no matter how long you’re visiting Corning, a meal at Hand + Foot is an absolute must.

 Poppleton Bakery & Cafe // In search of a relaxed, easy breakfast on Saturday morning, we headed for Poppleton Bakery & Cafe, located right on Market Street.